Central Newfoundland (electoral district)

-Coast of Bays—Central—Notre Dame is a federal electoral district in Newfoundland and Labrador.
+Central Newfoundland (formerly Coast of Bays—Central—Notre Dame) is a federal electoral district in Newfoundland and Labrador, Canada.
 It was created from the portions of the island of Newfoundland previously included in the electoral districts of Bonavista—Gander—Grand Falls—Windsor (72%), Humber—St. Barbe—Baie Verte (18%) and Random—Burin—St. George's (10%).

 Coast of Bays—Central—Notre Dame was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
+It came into effect upon the call of the 2015 Canadian federal election, held October 19, 2015.

-Under the proposed 2022 Canadian federal electoral redistribution, this riding would be renamed Central Newfoundland.
+Following the 2022 Canadian federal electoral redistribution, this riding was renamed Central Newfoundland.